runxiyu/furgit/README.md

 [an internal package of Lindenii Villosa](https://codeberg.org/lindenii/villosa/src/branch/master/villosad/internal/common/git).

-Furgit is in initial development, does not have tagged releases yet, and we can guarantees that the API will break every now and then.
+Furgit is in initial development, does not have tagged releases yet, and we can guarantee that the API will break every now and then.
 Do not use in production.

 We do not focus on command-line utilities; in particular, Furgit does not